CasualIntellectual/RSA_Racket/README.md

 RSA definition referenced from Language and Proofs in Algebra: An Introduction v.1.0 Copyright Faculty of Mathematics, University of Waterloo Aug 9 2018

+Am looking to convert the code to Python or C and implement a prime number generator.